 Arbitration Must Be Fair

-Certain laws ensure the complete fairness of arbitration processes.
+Certain laws attempt to ensure the complete fairness of arbitration processes, but there always is a subjective aspect involved with every human.

 A creditor must notify you about the arbitration process before it occurs.
 Improper notification could lead an arbitrator to rule in your favor, while timely notification gives you an opportunity to prepare.